Lake Pend Oreille, Idaho, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Pend Oreille cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Set in a valley carved by glaciers from Canada, Lake Pend Oreille (pond-a-RAY) is surrounded by mountains with altitudes exceeding 6,000 feet.
 Its 85,960 surface acres – 148 square miles – plunge to depths reaching 1,152 feet, making it one of the largest and deepest natural lakes in the western United States.
 Lake Pend Oreille is at the center of the Northern Idaho region characterized by open and expansive scenery.